netwerk-digitaal-erfgoed/interface-data-transformations/3-artform-creators/readme.md

-# enrich step one and extract creators
+# Enrich step one and extract creators
 This script allows you to enrich converted data in step one (1-data-gathering) and extract creators who have painting artwork.
 Indeed, exclude painting visual work from other art work.